How to use a manual lens on a digital camera

 5. Gently rotate the lens clockwise until it clicks into place.
 Ensure that the lens is securely attached to the camera.

-See also Best instaprint digital cameras
+See also Best low light pocket digital camera

 Once the lens is aligned and attached, you can proceed to use the manual lens on your digital camera.
 Remember to set your camera to manual mode and adjust the aperture and focus manually for optimal results.